coateshl/nextgenresearcher-2018/docs/fellowship.md

 - Reproducibility, replicability, repeatability
 - Open software & software citation

+## Applications are due on August 3, 2018 by 5:00pm

 ## Why apply?
 Beyond the learning opportunities and workshops, the program will provide opportunities to:
 - explore new practices to improve your research processes and workflows